HarshGandhi2111/HarshGandhi_AIML_Assessment/Notebook/README.md

    - Summary of findings and recommendations based on the analytical results.

 ## Purpose
-This notebook serves as an academic submission for the assessment in Advanced Machine Learning and includes predictive modeling to optimize sourcing costs using real-world data.
-It provides insights that could help in strategic decision-making related to sourcing in a manufacturing context.
+This notebook serves as an academic submission for the assessment facilitated by A.P.
+Moller Maersk, it includes predictive modeling to optimize sourcing costs using Product Sourcing Data.
+It provides insights that could help in strategic decision-making related to sourcing in a manufacturing context for diverse product types.

 ## Usage
 This notebook is intended for educational purposes and provides a detailed example of applying machine learning techniques in a business context.
 Users can follow the steps to understand the data analysis, model building, and evaluation process.